-Another way to healthy fat loss is Interval Training.
+Another way to healthy fat loss is High Intensity Interval Training (HIIT).
 It's the best way to work out and burn fat in less time.

 Consume good fats.
 Although carbohydrates are the main source of energy for our bodies, fat is our body’s preferred source of energy when we exercise, particularly during aerobic exercise.

 By consuming the right fats (unsaturated) we are able to assist the burning of unwanted fat when we make those energy demands on our bodies.

 The best way to stimulate fat burning is to consume omega-3, 6, and 9 fats.
 Fish oils (oily fish) and extra-virgin olive oil are the best.

 Avoid simple carbs and sugars.
 Eliminate white foods such as pasta, sugar, potatoes, flour, rice.
 Avoid processed foods, and always read the labels on the foods you purchase.
 You would be amazed at the amount of high-glycemic additives there are, even in foods packaged with the words “all natural.”